Melissa Rivers: Philanthropy

-In 2003, she appeared in a PETA anti-fur ad campaign, encouraging consumers to "Fake It...for the Animals' Sake."
+In 2003, Rivers appeared in a PETA anti-fur ad campaign, encouraging consumers to "Fake It...for the Animals' Sake."

 She raised $100,000 for the Make-A-Wish Foundation, resulting from ABC's 2006 television show I'm a Celebrity...
 Get Me Out of Here!
 Live.
 On June 24, 2008, Rivers appeared on the NBC game show Celebrity Family Feud as part of the Rivers Family Team.
 She and her mother first battled against the Ice-T Family Team, then went on to compete against the Raven-Symoné Family Team.
 They won $50,000 for their charity, Guide Dogs for the Blind.

 She appeared on the NBC reality television program Celebrity Apprentice playing for the Lili Claire Foundation.
 She was fired in the episode that aired April 26, 2009, after which she stormed out of the boardroom, verbally assaulted teammates Annie Duke and Brande Roderick, yelled at the production crew, and refused the obligatory exit interview.
 Her mother was also a contestant on that season of The Apprentice, and threatened to quit the show after Melissa's firing, but remained and ultimately won the competition.

 She raised $22,250 on a special celebrity edition of Who Wants to Be a Millionaire, where all the celebrities played to raise money for the research of Alzheimer's disease.

 Personal life

 Rivers married horse trainer John Endicott in December 1998, at New York City's Plaza Hotel in a $3 million wedding.
 They divorced in 2003.
-She has one son from that marriage, Edgar Cooper Endicott (born in 2000) who was featured with Rivers and her mother in the reality show Joan & Melissa: Joan Knows Best?
+She has one son from that marriage, Edgar Cooper Endicott (b.
+2000) who was featured with Rivers and her mother in the reality show Joan & Melissa: Joan Knows Best?
 She was in a relationship with sports coach Jason Zimmerman from 2008 to 2011.

-On January 26, 2015, Rivers filed a malpractice lawsuit against the clinic and doctors who performed surgery on her mother that caused her death.
+In January 2015, Rivers filed a malpractice lawsuit against the clinic and doctors who performed surgery on her mother that caused her death.

 From 2015 to 2021, Rivers was in a relationship with talent agent Mark Rousso.

+In 2022 Rivers met attorney Steve Mitchel at a Didi Hirsch Mental Health and Suicide Prevention event.
+Rivers served as a Co-Chairman of the organization's board of directors and Mitchel was accompanying a friend.
+The couple got engaged in October 2023.
+On March 15, 2025, Rivers and Mitchel married in Jackson Hole.

+In January 2025, her home was destroyed in the Palisades Fire.